 Depending on your needs, Fathom can provide Relative Risk as several different sub-peril combinations:

-- Single peril (Fluvial, pluvial or coastal)
+- Single peril (fluvial, pluvial or coastal)

 - Inland only (fluvial & pluvial)